 Whoever is tasked with filling out the construction estimate template, they’ll need to do the research.
 That includes looking up similar construction projects and using that historic data as a rule by which to measure the one they’re working on now.

 Once you’ve completed the construction estimate template, you need to make sure your budget sticks to it.
 That can be a problem if you’re not able to monitor and track your expenses in real time.
-ProjectManager.com is a cloud-based software that gives you live data to make better decisions.
+ProjectManager is a cloud-based project management software that gives you live data to make better decisions for your construction projects.

 Track Budgets in Real Time